tel: +48 22 499 98 98

 kg/mm²

 Cylindrical neodymium magnets, often referred to as Nd2Fe14B, represent the strongest known material for magnet production.
-The technology of their production requires a specialized approach and includes sintering special neodymium alloys along with other metals such as iron and boron.
-After a series of processes, such as heat and mechanical treatment, the magnets are made available for use in varied applications, such as electric motors, audio-video equipment, and in the automotive and aerospace industries.
+The technology of their production requires a specialized approach and includes sintering special neodymium alloys with other metals such as iron and boron.
+After a series of processes, such as heat and mechanical treatment, the magnets are made available for use in many applications, such as electric motors, audio-video equipment, and in the automotive and aerospace industries.

-In terms of safety, there are several recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or in solvents, as well as in water or oil.
-Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.
+In terms of safety, there are many recommendations regarding the use of these magnets.
+They should not be used in acidic, basic, organic environments or in solvents, as well as in water or oil.
+Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

 Advantages as well as disadvantages of neodymium magnets NdFeB.